Tahir001/website/README.md

 Please feel free to reach out to me if there's something you like and would like to use it for yourself.

 To use the same website, please create a fork.
-Please feel free to use, share and source the learning content published on this website.
+Please feel free to use, share and source the learning content published on this website